nanoporetech/dorado-docs/docs/assembly/polish.md

 assemblies.
 Dorado `correct` conversely is a pre-assembly tool and is intended to improve the contiguity of an assembly by improving the fidelity of reads used to create it.

-### "How do I go from raw POD5 data to a polished T2T assembly?"
+### How do I go from raw POD5 data to a polished T2T assembly?

 Here is a high-level example workflow:
 ```dorado